modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 }
 ```

 This results in accessing each item in the `values` array out of order.
+We will refer back to this function throughout the rest of this post.

 ## Use cargo-asm to identify suboptimal code generation

-From the flamegraph, we knew which function was taking the majority of the time, so we looked at the assembly code it generated to see if there were any opportunities to make it faster.
+From the flamegraph, we knew which function was taking the majority of the time, which we briefly described above.
+We started by looking at the assembly code it generated to see if there were any opportunities to make it faster.
 We did this with [cargo-asm](https://github.com/gnzlbg/cargo-asm).

 ```bash
 cargo install cargo-asm